March 28, 2011

 Ineffective assistance of counsel

 Maurice Caldwell spent more than 20 years in prison for a murder he did not commit.
-On June 30, 1990, June Acosta was shot to death in the Alemany public housing project in San Francisco.
+On June 30, 1990, Judy Acosta was shot to death in the Alemany public housing project in San Francisco.
 When police canvassed the neighborhood for witnesses to the shooting, Caldwell’s neighbor, Mary Cobb, came forward to say that she saw two men shooting at a car, that she did not know the men, and that neither of them lived in the area.
 Police later went to her apartment with Caldwell present, handcuffed, and allowed her to see him – positioning him as a possible suspect.

 Two weeks later, Cobb identified Caldwell in a photo lineup as one of the shooters she had seen on the night of the murder.
 Caldwell was arrested and charged with murder based on Cobb’s statement that Caldwell was the shooter she had seen under the lamp post.

 Police had no physical evidence linking Caldwell to the crime and in fact had witness statements confirming his innocence.
 Caldwell was convicted of second-degree murder based solely on Cobb’s testimony.
 He was sentenced to life in prison without possibility of parole.